SwapChef

 A kitchen staple used for binding, leavening, moisture, and richness in baking and cooking.
 One of the most commonly substituted ingredients.

-6 substitutes
+6 listed substitutes

 Flax Egg